 - Anticipate your kid-free time.
 Particularly if this is your first year as a separated parent, it’s important to make plans of your own for those times when the children are with the other parent.
 Stay busy, do some travel, socialize with similarly-situated (and positive-minded) friends….
 Anything to stave off boredom and potential loneliness.

 As a separated or divorced parent, how do you cope with the holidays?
 Do you have last-minute questions about how to make it the best season possible?
-Contact us for a free consultation.
+Contact us for a consultation.